 All students are required to have a major advisor.
-As soon as possible, but no later than the completion of fifty (50) percent of the credits toward graduation, the student will request to the major advisor and Dean of the Graduate School (by submission of the committee approval request form) members of an advisory committee.
+As soon as possible, but no later than the completion of fifty (50) percent of the credits toward graduation, any option A (thesis) student will request to the major advisor and Dean of the Graduate School (by submission of the committee approval request form) members of an advisory committee.
 The advisory committee must be composed of a minimum of three (3) members.
+Option B and C students may also form an advisory committee, however, it is not a requirement.
 The committee must include:

-- Committee Chair must hold either full Graduate Faculty or Associate Graduate Faculty status at SDSU to chair master's (option B and C) committees.
-Committee Chair must hold full Graduate Faculty status at SDSU to chair master's (option A) committees.
-Lecturer or Senior Lecturer-rank faculty who hold Associate Graduate Faculty status may chair master's (option A) committees with Department Head approval.
-This member assists the student in developing a suitable graduate program, provides continuing guidance and counsel, evaluates student progress, informs the student as to who will provide primary research supervision, serves as a contact for the committee and ensures the completion of the degree requirements to the Dean of the Graduate School. - Additional member(s) with expertise within the discipline must hold either full Graduate Faculty or Associate Graduate Faculty status at SDSU.
+- Committee Chair must hold full graduate faculty status at SDSU to chair master's (option A) committees.
+Lecturer or senior lecturer-rank faculty who hold associate graduate faculty status may chair master's (option A) committees with Department Head approval.
+This member assists the student in developing a suitable graduate program, provides continuing guidance and counsel, evaluates student progress, informs the student as to who will provide primary research supervision, serves as a contact for the committee, and ensures the completion of the degree requirements to the Dean of the Graduate School. - Additional member(s) with expertise within the discipline must hold either full graduate faculty or associate graduate faculty status at SDSU.
 Additional members assist the student in developing a suitable graduate program, provide continuing guidance and counsel, evaluate student progress, and assist with the completion of the degree requirements.
 Additional members may serve as co-chairs. - Graduate Faculty Representative selected by the Dean of the Graduate School from within a distant, broadly-defined discipline.
 This member represents the Graduate Council to ensure the supervision of the student is carried out with sufficient integrity.
 This member ensures that minimal academic standards are maintained and acts as an advocate and counselor for the student.
 For votes regarding the final oral defense, the graduate faculty representative must vote in the affirmative for the vote to carry.

-Professional doctorate degree holders with full Graduate Faculty status may only serve as chair for a committee for the degree which they hold.
+Professional doctorate degree holders with full graduate faculty status may only serve as chair for a committee for the degree which they hold.

-Adjunct faculty members or University employees holding a master's degree who fail to qualify as Associate Graduate Faculty member may serve on graduate student committees.
-Such committees must contain the minimum number of Full/Associate Graduate Faculty in addition to the master's degree holder.
+Adjunct faculty members or University employees holding a master's degree who fail to qualify as associate graduate faculty member may serve on graduate student committees.
+Such committees must contain the minimum number of full/associate graduate faculty in addition to the master's degree holder.
 A committee may only include one master's degree holder.
-Addition of the master's degree holder does not alter the maximum number of committee members allowed.
-The master's degree holder is not considered as having Associate Graduate Faculty status and cannot serve as co-chair.
+The master's degree holder is not considered as having associate graduate faculty status and cannot serve as co-chair.